SirCrabapple99/GSScript/README.md

-this whole thing can't use es imports or anything of the sort because of CORS restrictions, so everything is a pretty janky mess.
-Because of this, it uses the original cannon, three js version 1.60.1, and the latest three js plugin version it can (usually ~1.47.0). all model files need to be turned into js files and then the obj data needs to be turned into a variable using ` or it can't be loaded
+this whole thing can't use es imports or anything of the sort because of CORS restrictions.
+Because of this, it uses the original cannon, three js version 1.60.1, and the latest three js plugin version available (usually 1.47.0). all model files need to be turned into js files and then the obj data needs to be turned into a variable using ` or it can't be loaded

 normal link: https://sircrabapple99.github.io/three